1gory/youtube-milliseconds-extension/README.md

 - Minimal performance impact

 ## Installation
-Available in Chrome Web Store: [ссылка будет позже]
+Available in Chrome Web Store: [link will be later]..

 ## Privacy
 This extension only runs on YouTube pages and does not collect any user data.